SvenGroot/Ookii.CommandLine/src/Snippets/Readme.txt

 inside Visual Studio to import the snippet files.

-The Install-Snippets.ps1 script will install the snippets for Visual Studio 2005, Visual Studio 2008, Visual Studio 2010 and Visual Studio 2012, if the snippet folders for those versions exist.
+The Install-Snippets.ps1 script will install the snippets for Visual Studio 2005, and newer, if the snippet folders for those versions exist.

 To uninstall, simply remove the files from those folders.